tguild/vehicle_signal_specification/docs-gen/content/rule_set/overlay.md

 The standard catalogue is specified within COVESA and defines a common view of the major attributes, sensors and actuators of vehicles.
 This is used in many different scenarios, protocols and environments.
 Additional meta data might be required for data-governance, -quality or -sources.
-The instanciation of branches might not fit your vehicle.
+The instantiation of branches might not fit your vehicle.
 Proprietrary signals might be needed for extending the specification for your own use-cases.
 Up to now you were on your own in these scenarios.
-Overlays give you now the chance to change and modify the standard catalog in a standardized way.
+Overlays give you the chance to change and modify the standard catalog in a standardized way.

 ### How does it work?

-Simply said, the tooling takes next to the original specification file, *n* additional spec files, which overwrite the original information, they contain.
-Before you start you should know:
+Simply said, the tooling accepts, *n* additional spec files, next to the original specification file, which can overwrite or extend data in the VSS tree defined by the original specification.Before you start you should know:
-- **Overlay-files have to be by themselves valid specification files.**
+- **Overlay-files have to be valid specification files by themselves.**
   In practice that means, that the path to a node has to be well defined.
   Just to specify the changes of a certain node isn't enough and needs the nodes, which form the path to the node in question.